-If a member of staff acquires inside information or thinks they may have been passed inside information (whether accidentally or otherwise), he or she must notify Compliance immediately by completing an Inside Information Form found within the Compliance Portal\.
+If a member of staff acquires inside information or thinks they may have been passed inside information (whether accidentally or otherwise), they must notify Compliance immediately by completing an Inside Information Form.
 Staff coming into possession of potential inside information must not communicate this information to anyone, whether internal or external to Longview, with the exception of Compliance.

 If the information is deemed to be inside information, the security and the issuer (and potentially related securities and their issuers) will be placed on the Banned List.
-In line with Firm policy, all members of staff will be considered insiders and prohibited from trading in the affected securities on the banned list for both client and personal trades listed on the Banned List.